 The three types of stops you may encounter

-Stop and search – when a police officer stops and then searches you, a vehicle and anything you are carrying.
+This when a police officer stops and then searches you, a vehicle and anything you're carrying.

 What will happen